A Northern Virginia man sentenced to death a decade ago in a high-stakes murder-for-hire scheme could be a step closer to freedom.

 But five months after that statement, he again changed his story and said he had testified truthfully at the trial.

 In February 2010, the 4th Circuit ruled that Mr. Wolfe's claims of innocence weren't properly considered and he won an evidentiary hearing in U.S. District Court later that year.

 Jason Coleman, Barber's roommate, testified in District Court that he spoke with Barber after the killing and Barber conceded he had acted alone.
 Coleman also said he told prosecutors about that conversation.

 State officials maintain they were not told about or do not recall such a statement.
 They criticized the District Court for "reject[ing] the state officials' testimony in favor of admitted liars and drug dealers."

 In July 2011, U.S. District Judge Raymond A. Jackson threw out Mr. Wolfe's conviction, citing prosecutors' use of Barber's false testimony.
 He also said Mr. Wolfe's right to due process had been violated.

 The judge said that regardless of whether the failure to disclose such an agreement was intentional or unintentional, it warranted overturning Mr. Wolfe's conviction.

 Since 1973, 140 people on death row have been exonerated and released, according to the Death Penalty Information Center.
-Virginia has the second-most executions since 1976 with 109, behind Texas’s 484.
+Virginia has had the second-most executions since the death penalty was re-instated 1976 with 109, behind only Texas' 484.